Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: Evaluation

+\Cref{fig:performance} displays the mean accuracy over the last $25$ rounds of training while varying the parameters $\epsilon$, $\rho$, or $n_c$.
+Across all experiments, the baseline consistently underperforms our protocol under tight DP budgets.
+Larger $\rho$ consistently improves accuracy, and higher fault tolerance $t_a$ trades accuracy for Byzantine resilience due to the additional noise it requires.
 These experiments illustrate that thanks to our inclusion mechanism, we are able to introduce less noise for the same differential privacy guarantees, resulting in a faster convergence than our baseline in all cases.